With electronic arrays the flavor of the month, Eurofighter moves to add an AESA to its menu

 Ensuring that an AESA radar remains on track in its domestic constituency is a key element of sustaining Eurofighter Typhoon campaigns in crucial export markets, including India and Japan.
 A full-scale program to develop an active, electronically scanned array (AESA) for the Typhoon is about to be launched by the partners—Britain, Germany, Italy and Spain.
 The Eurofighter consortium has been in discussions for some time with the four governments regarding a potential contract for ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Typhoon Partners Focus On Sensor Upgrade".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Typhoon Partners Focus On Sensor Upgrade".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.